fxzjshm/fxzjshm.github.io/_posts/2024-05-31-build-a-raspberry-pi-image-for-snap.md

 ```

 Experience has shown the `py27` branch to be stable, though newer systems may no longer support Python 2.7;
-the branches like `py38-dev` and `py310-dev` are recent but come with issues like inconsistent variable naming, interface changes, etc., which require manually fixing bugs and potentially porting code; based on feedback, there were also problems reported regarding 'py38'.
+the branches like `py38-dev` and `py310-dev` are recent but come with issues like inconsistent variable naming, interface changes, etc., which require manually fixing bugs and potentially porting code; based on feedback, there were also problems reported regarding `py38`.
+For issues in `py310-dev`, known fixes have been uploaded to <https://github.com/fxzjshm/casperfpga/tree/fix-syntax>.

 According to personal preference and requirements, enter a python virtual environment to install via pip or do global installation via pip; if source modifications are anticipated, recommend using
 ```bash